WWLTP | We Would Like To Play

 New opportunities for future partners

-Balor Games has also stated that it is ready to begin fielding pitches for new products through its website.
-That means this is not just a company built to hold past assets.
-It is positioning itself as an active publishing destination for future games and new creative partnerships.
+The company has also made it clear that it is ready to begin fielding pitches for new products through its website.
+That means Balor Games is not just a new label for old properties.
+It is positioning itself as an active publisher looking toward the future.

-Balor Games enters the indie publishing space with renewed support for a meaningful number of existing titles and the promise of new opportunities for developers looking to work with a respected publishing group.
+This new player in the indie space brings renewed support for a significant number of existing titles and creates new opportunities for developers who want to work with an established and credible publishing group.
+That makes Balor Games one of the more interesting publishing stories on the board right now.

 Catalog Stability

-Existing titles now have a dedicated publishing home with a stated focus on continuity and support.
+Existing titles now have a dedicated publishing home with a clear focus on continuity and ongoing support.

 Growth Potential